Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Bo Berndtsson for several inspiring discussions and to Steve Zelditch for clarifying some concepts in Teichm\"u{}ller theory.
 We thank also Werner M\"u{}ller for drawing our attention to the reference \cite{Fay}.
 We appreciate stimulating discussions with Dennis Eriksson and a careful reading of the paper by Magnus Goffeng and Xueyan Wan.
+The second author is supported by the Swedish Research Council Grant 2018-03873, the third author by the Swedish Research Council Grant 2018-03402.
+The second author gratefully acknowledges the support of the National Science Foundation Grant DMS-1440140 as well as a room with a view at the Mathematical Sciences Research Institute in Berkeley, California during the fall 2019 semester.
+All authors are grateful to the comments of the anonymous reviewers which have resulted in significant improvements to the quality of the paper.